DelphinusLab/prover-node-release/README.md

 # Running the Prover Node from TAR Archive

-Unpack the archive by running `tar -xvf prover_node.tar` in the directory you wish to run the prover node from.
+Unpack the archive by running `tar -xvf prover_node_{UbuntuVersion}.tar` in the directory you wish to run the prover node from.

 ## Using TAR archive